dougeby/IntuneDocs/intune/certificates-imported-pfx-configure.md

 7. Import the **UserPFXCertificate** object to Intune by running `Import-IntuneUserPfxCertificate -AuthenticationResult $authResult -CertificateList $userPFXObject`

-8. To validate the certificate was imported, run `Get-IntuneUserPfxCertificate -AuthenticationResult $authResult -UsertList "<UserUPN>"`
+8. To validate the certificate was imported, run `Get-IntuneUserPfxCertificate -AuthenticationResult $authResult -UserList "<UserUPN>"`

 For more information about other available commands, see the readme file at [PFXImport PowerShell Project at GitHub](https://github.com/microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell).